The 8 Caldicott Principles Explained

 Caldicott Principles

-Developed in 1997, the Caldicott Principles provide a framework to help health organisations ensure proper handling of patient-identifying information.
+The Caldicott Principles provide a framework to help health organisations ensure proper handling of confidential information.
 Following the principles helps organisations make correct decisions when processing this information and works to protect patient confidentiality in a variety of situations.

 Organisations and those working within them must be able to determine when sharing confidential patient information could breach data protection laws.